sourcenetwork/defradb/docs/cli/defradb_client_p2p_p2pcollection_getall.md

-## defradb server-dump
+## defradb client p2p p2pcollection getall

-Dumps the state of the entire database
+Get all P2P collections

+### Synopsis

+Get all P2P collections in the pubsub topics.
+This is the list of collections of the node that are synchronized on the pubsub network.

 ```
-defradb server-dump [flags]
+defradb client p2p p2pcollection getall [flags]
 ```

 ### Options

 ```
-  -h, --help   help for server-dump
+  -h, --help   help for getall
 ```

 ### Options inherited from parent commands